binwiederhier/ntfy/docs/publish.md

 something unique that's not easily guessable.

 !!! info
-    Note a topics length is limited technically to 64 characters.
+    Note a topic's length is limited technically to 64 characters.

 Here's an example showing how to publish a simple message using a POST request: